What is Music about?

 Connections between Music and Mathematics have long been acknowledged.
 Music is highly numerical because it involves divisions of time, rhythm, and tempo, all of which are inextricably linked with Mathematics.

 Word-painting is central to song writing where the essence and natural flow of the lyrics are embodied in the music.
-Working with lyrics when song writing may connect to important learning in English as well as the development of literacy skills.
+Working with lyrics when song writing may connect to important learning in English, including the development of literacy skills.

-As in Music, performance is an important aspect of Physical Education, where ākonga are encouraged to reflect on their performance and apply strategies to improve or enhance their performance.
+As in Music, performance is an important aspect of Physical Education, where ākonga are encouraged to reflect on their performance and apply strategies to improve or enhance their skills.

 Music provides an environment where ākonga can experience the creative process and learn how ideas and emotions can be expressed in a variety of modes and in many different social and cultural contexts.
 This is true of all subjects in The Arts Learning Area, and also connects to a range of subjects within other learning areas.